cryptonlx/crypto/readme.md

 #### Resource Modification
 - Idempotency for modification requests.
   - Requests will require a timestamp id as nonce field that is applicable.
-Requests with same nonce will be treated as duplicitous.
+Requests with same `username` and `nonce` will be treated as duplicitous.
   - There will be no operation retries.
-    - For example, new request (nonce:`001`) deposit of $50.
-Outcome must be success or failure (subsequent request will receive the same response).
+Outcome must be success or failure and subsequent request will receive the same response.
-      - If success, return status: `SUCCESS`.
-      - If fail, return status: `ERROR_MESSAGE`.
-      - To retry, send another request (nonce:`002`).

 #### Atomicity
 - Operations should be atomic and serialized across affected tables to ensure data integrity.